-Our friends at CBS Sports Network have been hard at work digging through the clips of the “Boomer & Carton” simulcast.
+Our friends at CBS Sports Network have been hard at work, digging through countless hours of footage.
+Behold the fruits of their labor.

 New York City Football Club already had its flagship radio station locked up.
 Now it has a home on television, too.